11 Best Hello Songs For Toddlers And Preschoolers

 11 Hello Songs For Preschool

-From classic nursery rhymes to upbeat rhythms, each song is carefully crafted to promote early childhood education through playtime and entertainment.
+From classic nursery rhymes for toddlers to upbeat rhythms, each song is carefully crafted to promote early childhood education through playtime and entertainment.
 Our collection of songs not only encourages socialization but also enhances the curriculum with activities that stimulate learning, rhythm, and movement.

 Judy Chan, a school teacher and mother of one, shares how she uses songs as a part of her welcoming routine for her students.
 She explains, “I sing Where is Thumbkin frequently at my kindergarten because it is just like a short story about social skills.
 It models how to interact with and greet others.
 As the lyrics repeat a lot, children are able to memorize them easily and develop memory skills too… I modify the song as a greeting and welcoming routine.
 At the welcoming mat time, I use a special version of the song to greet the children personally and individually.
 Children love to hear their own name, which is an important part of their identity (i).”